Frightera/LR-and-NN-for-Cancer-Data/README.md

 # LR-and-NN-for-Cancer-Data

 ## 1) Logistic Regression
-* It was implemented from scratch, no libraries used.
+* It is implemented from scratch.

 ### What is Logistic Regression?
 * Logistic regression is a type of regression analysis.
 Regression analysis is a type of predictive modeling technique which is